Skamania Steelhead: A Complete Fishing Guide

 Eli from SBS Outdoor Action with a nice Skamani steelhead caught on a Lake Michigan Pier.
 Click the image to watch the video.

-Physically they are almost identical, but behaviorally, they are very different.
+Physically, they are almost identical, but behaviorally, they are very different.

-In appearance, an educated angler and river guide can tell the difference between a Skamania and winter run steelhead just by looking at them.
+Appearance: In appearance, an educated angler and river guide can tell the difference between a Skamania and winter run steelhead just by looking at them.

 Skamania tend to have long narrow bodies with oversized tails compared to the more rounded compact bodies of winter run steelhead.
-In many cases, the Skamania Steelhead almost look like a stretched-out steelhead.

-When Do Skamania Steelhead Enter The Rivers?
+When Do Skamania Enter The Rivers?

 A fly fisherman casting on the Kalum River in the Skeena Region of British Columbia, Canada

-More will enter in July, August, and September, and anglers may find themselves hooking into these hard fighting steelhead while fishing for Chinook salmon.
-This early summer run steelhead often begins to run shortly after the winter steelhead spawn has just ended in the spring and the best times will be July and August after rains or cool nights.
+More will enter in June, July, August, and September, and anglers may find themselves hooking into these hard fighting steelhead while fishing for Chinook and coho salmon in November.

 Eli with good success fishing the pier in August - SBS Outdoors Action